Josie-27/E-Commerce_Analytics_Project/README.md

 retention failure of Olist, a Brazilian e-commerce platform, across 2016–2018.
-The project combines Power BI dashboard development with a McKinsey SCR-structured consulting presentation — translating 99K transactions across 9 relational tables into a boardroom-ready strategic recommendation.
+The project combines Power BI dashboard development with a McKinsey SCR-structured consulting presentation, translating 99K transactions across 9 relational tables into a boardroom-ready strategic recommendation.

 ---